Paul Dyer AO

 Neville Cohn, The West Australian 17 April 2011

 Paul Dyer is one of Australia’s leading specialists in period performance styles.
-A charismatic leader, he founded the Australian Brandenburg Orchestra in 1990 as a natural outcome of his experience as a performer and teacher of baroque and classical music, and has been the Orchestra’s Artistic Director since that time.
+He founded the Orchestra in 1990, making 2019 their 30th anniversary season.
+He has been Artistic Director since that time.
 Paul has devoted his performing life to the harpsichord, fortepiano and chamber organ as well as conducting the Brandenburg Orchestra and Choir.

-Paul has performed with many prominent International soloists including Andreas Scholl, Cyndia Sieden, Elizabeth Wallfisch, Andreas Staier, Marc Destrubé, Christoph Prégardien, Hidemi Suzuki, Manfredo Kraemer, Andrew Manze, Yvonne Kenny, Emma Kirkby, Philippe Jaroussky and many others.
+Paul has performed with many prominent International soloists including Andreas Scholl, Cyndia Sieden, Marc Destrubé, Christoph Prégardien, Hidemi Suzuki, Manfredo Kraemer, Andrew Manze, Yvonne Kenny, Emma Kirkby, Philippe Jaroussky and many others.
 In 1998 he made his debut in Tokyo with countertenor Derek Lee Ragin, leading an ensemble of Brandenburg Orchestra soloists, and in August 2001 Paul toured the Orchestra to Europe with guest soloist Andreas Scholl.
 As a recitalist, he has toured Germany, France, Belgium, the Netherlands and the United States.

 Paul is an inspiring teacher and has been a staff member at various Conservatories throughout the world.
 In 1995 he received a Churchill Fellowship and has won numerous International and National awards for his CD recordings with the Australian Brandenburg Orchestra and Choir, including the 1998, 2001, 2005 and 2009 and 2010 ARIA Awards for Best Classical Recording.
 Paul is a Patron of St Gabriel’s School for Hearing Impaired Children.
 In 2003 was awarded the Australian Centenary Medal for his services to Australian society and the advancement of music.
 In 2010 Paul was awarded the Sydney University Alumni Medal for Professional Achievement.

 Paul Dyer is managed by Graham Pushee: email@example.com